munificent/craftinginterpreters/book/representing-code.md

 ## Challenges

 1. Earlier, I said that the `|`, `*`, and `+` forms we added to our grammar metasyntax were just syntactic sugar.
-Given this grammar:
+Take this grammar:

     ```ebnf
     expr → expr ( "(" ( expr ( "," expr )* )? ")" | "."
 IDENTIFIER )+